linkwarden/linkwarden/README.md

 - 🧩 Browser extension, managed by the community.
 [Star it here!](https://github.com/linkwarden/browser-extension)
 - ⬇️ Import your bookmarks from other browsers.
 - ⚡️ Powerful API.
+- 🔐 SSO and Keycloak integration.
+(Enterprise and Self-hosted users only)
-- ✅ And many more changes!
+- ✅ And many more features!

 ## Suggestions